Micah Awe

-Micah Awe (born January 4, 1994) is a Nigerian-born Canadian football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+Micah Awe (born January 4, 1994) is a Nigerian professional gridiron football linebacker for the BC Lions of the Canadian Football League (CFL).
 He played college football at Texas Tech.
-Awe has also been a member of the Tampa Bay Buccaneers, New York Jets, Toronto Argonauts, Winnipeg Blue Bombers, Ottawa Redblacks, BC Lions, and Montreal Alouettes.
+Awe has also been a member of the Tampa Bay Buccaneers, New York Jets, Toronto Argonauts, Winnipeg Blue Bombers, Ottawa Redblacks, Montreal Alouettes, and Calgary Stampeders.

 College career

 Awe accumulated 171 solo tackles over 51 games for the Texas Tech Red Raiders including 77 stops as a senior and defensive captain in 2015.

 Professional career

 Tampa Bay Buccaneers

 Awe was signed by the Tampa Bay Buccaneers following the team's rookie mini-camp in May 2016.
 After not making the final 53-man roster Awe was signed to the Buccaneers' practice squad on September 5, 2016.
 He was cut from the Buc's practice roster only 5 days later on September 10.

-BC Lions
+BC Lions (first stint)

 On March 7, 2017, Awe and the BC Lions of the Canadian Football League agreed to a contract.
 In one season with the Lions, Awe recorded 54 defensive tackles, 16 special teams tackles and one forced fumble.
 On January 31, 2018 the Lions released Awe so he could sign with the New York Jets.